danielfett/draft-dpop/mainmatter.md

 DPoP does not directly ensure message integrity but relies on the TLS layer for that purpose.
 See (#Security) for details.

-# DPoP Tokens
+# DPoP Proof JWTs

-DPoP uses so-called DPoP tokens for binding public keys and proving knowledge about private keys.
+DPoP uses so-called DPoP proof JWTs for binding public keys and proving knowledge about private keys.

 ## Syntax

-A DPoP token is a JWT ([@!RFC7519]) that is signed (using JWS, [@!RFC7515]) using a private key chosen by the client (see below).
-The header of a DPoP JWT contains at least the following fields:
+A DPoP proof is a JWT ([@!RFC7519]) that is signed (using JWS, [@!RFC7515]) using a private key chosen by the client (see below).
+The header of a DPoP JWT contains at least the following parameters:

  * `typ`: type header, value `dpop+jwt` (REQUIRED).
  * `alg`: a digital signature algorithm identifier as per [@!RFC7518]